Academic and Performance Standards

 Grade Rosters and Deadlines

-You will receive paper enrollment verification rosters from the Office of the Registrar approximately 5 weeks into the semester.
-The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies.
-You are expected to return the verified and signed rosters to the graduate and undergraduate offices or the Registrar by the listed deadline.
-It is particularly important to check early in the semester that everyone who is attending is actually enrolled in the class, and to inform the Registrar of students who are enrolled but not attending, and students who are attending but not enrolled.
-The link to these rosters will be sent to your IU email account by the Registrar.
+You will receive an email from the Office of the Registrar regarding Verification of Attendance rosters and Early Evaluation rosters for your courses.
+The Verification of Attendance rosters will be available beginning the second week of the semester.
+The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies as well as to report students who are doing poorly.
+You are expected to verify and submit the online roster by the listed deadlines.
+It is particularly important to check early in the semester that everyone who is attending is actually enrolled in the class, and to inform the Registrar of students who are enrolled but not attending.

 Final Grade Rosters